ameekals/Cartrekk/README.md

 # Cartrekk

+Cartrekk is a strava app for drivers.
+Track and log your drives whether its a commute or a scenic adventure.
+Add photos, names and descriptions to your route and share with friends.
+Share the songs you listened to along the way with Spotify connection.
+As you drive, you will earn points that you can use to unlock cool cars to show off on your profile.
+Happy driving!

 ### Dev Installation
 - Update Xcode to the latest version on your Mac
 - Clone repository 'https://github.com/ameekals/Cartrekk' via